jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

 Be sure you can at least build and run the hello_world project from the esp-idf examples/get-started/ directory, then continue with the directions for setting up Eclipse.

+# Download

-Now, do the following ("c:\path\to\some-directory" is the path to wherever you want your projects to go).
+Assuming that "c:\path\to\some-directory" is the path to wherever you want the project to go:

 `cd c:\path\to\some-directory`